2021 CAROLINA DAY PROGRAM

 Watch Robert Rosen's delivery of the 2021 Carolina Day address on the men involved in the battle (video produced by At Will Productions)

 Watch Dr. Chip Bragg deliver an account of the Battle of Sullivan's Island as seen through the eyes of civilians on the Charleston peninsula on that faithful day in June of 1776 (video courtesy of St. Michael's Church)

-2019 CAROLINA DAY ADDRESS
+2019 CAROLINA DAY PROGRAM

 Watch Jack Warren's delivery of the 2019 Carolina Day address (video produced by At Will Productions)

 Watch Dr. Butler's delivery of the 2018 Carolina Day address (video courtesy of the Charleston County Public Library)

 When Charles Waring asked me to deliver these brief remarks on the Battle of Fort Sullivan on June 28, 1776, I tried to beg off as I could not imagine what I could say that this audience did not already know.
 It is a grave undertaking indeed to talk to Charlestonians about Charleston history.
 The famous battle and the reputation of Sergeant William Jasper and Colonel William Moultrie are well known to all true South Carolinians.
 This may sound like false modesty, but then no one who knows me can credibly accuse me of being modest.